 Best Hardwood Floors for Your Home

-Hardwood floors are durable, beautiful floors suited to any room in your home.
-When selecting the style best suited for your home, you should consider how much foot traffic your floor regular sees, how much time you're willing to put into upkeep, and how you plan to install the floor.
+Hardwood floors are durable, beautiful and suited to any room in your home.
+When deciding what is the best hardwood floor for your home, consider how much foot traffic to expect, how much time you're willing to put into upkeep, and how it fits with the room's decor.

 - Micro-beveled and eased edges help hide irregularities in the subfloor.

 - Beveled edges have a slightly deeper indent while eased edges taper off more gradually.